 Benzoyl peroxide is a common topical acne treatment that is found in both over-the-counter as well as prescription products with concentrations ranging from 2.5 - 10%.
-When used within a proper regimen, it can powerfully clear the skin.

 - Contact dermatitis (a red, itchy rash), especially in the first few weeks of use

 Even after the hardening effect subsides, benzoyl peroxide will continue drying the skin, so a moisturizer should be used after each benzoyl peroxide application.